redhat-cop/redhat-image-mode-demo/use-cases/httpd-bootc-container/README.md

 Note: The *"-p 8080:80"* part forwards the container's *http* port to the port 8080 on the host to test that it is working.

-The contaienr will now start and a login prompt will appear:
+The container will now start and a login prompt will appear:

 ![](./assets/bootc-container.png)